astronomer/airflow-guides/guides/dynamic-tasks.md

     copy_to_snowflake >> [move_s3, transform_in_snowflake]
     move_s3 >> delete_landing_files
 ```

+The Graph View of the DAG looks like this:

+SCREENSHOT

 Keep in mind the format needed for the parameter you are mapping on.
 In the example above, we write our own Python function to get the S3 keys because the `S3toSnowflakeOperator` requires *each* `s3_key` parameter to be in a list format, and the `s3_hook.list_keys` function returns a single list with all keys.
 By writing our own simple function, we can turn the hook results into a list of lists that can be used by the downstream operator.